-Given that the calibration process is performed at low redshift ($z < 0.1$, see Sect. \ref{subsec:cal}), we select a subset of haloes from the light-cone.
-Specifically, we define a cubic volume of side length $300\,\hMpc$ with the observer placed at one corner and select all haloes whose comoving coordinates are each less than $300\,\hMpc$.
-In total, we use 8\,075\,637 haloes to compute the calibration.
+Since the calibration process is performed at low redshifts ($z < 0.1$; see Sect. \ref{subsec:cal}), we selected a subset of haloes from the light cone.
+Specifically, we defined a cubic volume of side length $300\,\hMpc$ with the observer placed at one corner and selected all haloes whose comoving coordinates are each less than $300\,\hMpc$.
+In total, we used 8\,075\,637 haloes to compute the calibration.
 We adopted the virial mass computed by \texttt{ROCKSTAR} using the bound particles as the reference halo mass, $M_{\mathrm{h}}$.